Publicity stunt

 Publicity stunt in Salt Lake City, 1910: "Little Hip" the elephant, advertising newspaper and theater.

 Austin A40 Sports, c.
 1951.
 To promote the A40 Sports, Leonard Lord, Chairman of Austin, bet Alan Hess of the company's publicity department that he could not drive round the world in 30 days in the car.
 In 1951, an A40 Sports driven by Hess achieved the round-the-world feat in 21 days rather than the planned 30 (with assistance of a KLM cargo plane) – though the stunt had no eventual impact on sales.

 In 2013 in several large German cities, Planet Earth Account Community Enterprise (PEACE) organized events where money was distributed to the public via a balloon.

 In marketing, a publicity stunt is a planned event designed to attract the public's attention to the event's organizers or their cause.
-Publicity stunts can be professionally organized, or set up by amateurs.
+Publicity stunts can be professionally organized or set up by amateurs.
 Such events are frequently utilized by advertisers and celebrities, many of whom are athletes and politicians.
-Stunts employing humour and pranks have been regularly used by protest movements to promote their ideas and campaigns as well as challenge opponents.
+Stunts employing humor and pranks have been regularly used by protest movements to promote their ideas, campaigns, and challenge their opponents.

 Organizations sometimes seek publicity by staging newsworthy events that attract media coverage.
 They can be in the form of groundbreakings, world record attempts, dedications, press conferences, or organized protests.
 By staging and managing these types of events, the organizations attempt to gain some form of control over what is reported in the media.
 Successful publicity stunts have news value, offer photo, video, and sound bite opportunities, and are arranged primarily for media coverage.

 It can be difficult for organizations to design successful publicity stunts that highlight the message instead of burying it.
-The importance of publicity stunts is for generating news interest and awareness for the concept, product, or service being marketed.
+A publicity stunt may generate long-lasting effects for the subject of the stunt, so it is a tool that comes with both advantages and disadvantages.
+The importance of publicity stunts is to generate news interest and awareness for the concept, product, or service being marketed.

 Notable examples

 JP Morgan and Ringling Brothers

 In 1933, J.P.
 Morgan Jr. was summoned to appear before Senate Banking and Currency Committee due to their suspicions of his previous banking activity throughout the financial crash.
 During the congressional hearings, U.S. Senator Carter Glass remarked that the proceedings had turned into a circus as things had begun to appear out of hand.
-The Ringling Brothers as well as Barnum & Bailey Circus were both in D.C. at the time of the hearing.
-Thus, they interpreted Senator Glass' remarks as an invitation and asked their press agent to place a female circus dwarf named Lya Graf, on Morgan Jr.'s lap during one of the hearings.
-While the addition of the small lady surprised Morgan and infuriated Glass, it also gained significant publicity for Ringling Brothers Circus.
+The Ringling Brothers as well as Barnum & Bailey Circus were both in Washington D.C. at the time of the hearing.
+Thus, they interpreted Senator Glass' remarks as an invitation and asked their press agent to place a female circus dwarf named Lya Graf on Morgan Jr.'s lap during one of the hearings.
+While the addition of the small lady surprised Morgan and infuriated Glass, it generated significant publicity for the Ringling Brothers Circus.